gabrielpoca/replacer.nvim/README.md

 # replacer.nvim

-It makes a quickfix list editable.
-Unlike most other similar plugins, you can also rename files.
-With this, you can easily perform a find/replace across your files, changing not just each file's contents but the file names as well.
+This plugin allows you to edit multiple lines and their corresponding files and folders at the same time.
+See the example below.

 ![Demo](./demo.gif)

 ## Using the plugin

-Populate a quickfix list and execute `:lua require("replacer").run()<cr>`.
+First, populate a quickfix window with the lines and files you want to change.
+If you don't know how, try the `:Rg` command from [fzf.vim](https://github.com/junegunn/fzf.vim).

-You can map it to a shortcut, for instance in lua:
+Now execute `:lua require("replacer").run()<cr>`.
+You can also map it to a shortcut, for instance in lua:

 ```lua
 api.nvim_set_keymap('n', '<Leader>h', ':lua require("replacer").run()<cr>', { silent = true })